Freight Shipping from Greenville to Kansas City

 How much does it cost to ship freight from Greenville to Kansas City?

-Full truckload (FTL) rates from Greenville, SC to Kansas City, MO currently range from $2,049-$2,525 for a standard dry van load over the 953-mile route.
+Full truckload (FTL) rates from Greenville, SC to Kansas City, MO currently range $2,049-$2,525 (roughly $2.17-$2.66 per mile over 953 miles).
 LTL shipments typically cost $724-$1,210 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Greenville to Kansas City?

-Standard FTL transit from Greenville to Kansas City is approximately 17 hrs by truck over 953 miles.
+Standard FTL transit from Greenville to Kansas City is approximately 17 hrs by truck over 953 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via SC Ports Inland Port Greer to BNSF Logistics Park Kansas City takes 5-7 days but offers significant cost savings.

 What equipment do I need for Greenville to Kansas City freight?